 In the first year of training, we establish foundations.
 Process takes precedence over performance.
-Alexander Technique is introduced and two individual tutorials per week begin.
-Actors begin a daily regimen of practice with voice, speech, movement, and scene study.
-Clown, mask, and other workshops often supplement at this stage.
+We begin a daily regimen of practice with voice, speech, movement, singing, Alexander Technique and scene study.
+Clown, mask, or other workshops often supplement at this stage.
 Much of the work is about the actor becoming freer, more personally available, more fully expressive.
-Basic tools for effective approach to a script are also thoroughly practiced, mainly with modern realistic texts.
-Theatre history, theory, and research skills are introduced, so that the emphasis on modern realism is understood in a broader context.
-Some first year actors may be cast in CBT productions, according to production needs weighed in the balance with training needs.
+Basic tools for effective approach to a script are also practiced, mainly with modern realistic texts.
+Theatre history, theory, and research skills are studied.
+Some first year actors may be cast in CBT productions.
 Most first year actors begin to work in the CBT in A Christmas Carol.
-In the spring term, steady work in productions or projects begins in earnest.
+In the spring term, work in productions or projects begins more in earnest.

 Year Two: Transformation

-In the second year, foundation work continues and extends into transformation.
-Basic tools are applied to more complex tasks and material.
-The actor’s increasing freedom is directed into more varied forms; voice and speech work extend into use of heightened language and dialect; work upon presence of self moves into work upon character transformation; work with modern realistic material moves to work with period and style.
-The leitmotif of the year is effective use of language.
-Shakespeare is given prominent play.
-With some exceptions, actors are quite continuously either in Clarence Brown productions or in studio projects.
+In the second year, basic tools are applied to more complex tasks and material.
+The actor’s increasing freedom is directed into more varied forms; voice and speech work extend into use of heightened language and dialects; work on availability of self moves into work on character transformation; work with modern realistic material moves to work with period and style.
+A major emphasis of the year is effective use of language.
+With some exceptions, actors are quite continuously either in Clarence Brown productions or projects.

 Year Three: Integration and Graduation

 The third year is about continuing the training, integrating the work of the first two years, working in the CBT, and graduating into the profession.
 Studio work continues, but is more about putting the craft together than breaking it down into components.
-Actors are challenged to take full control of their process.
+Actors take fuller control of their creative process.
 Each actor develops and realizes a Project in Lieu of Thesis that culminates with a performance component.
-Production work becomes more prominent, and the faculty begins to work in more of a coaching capacity.
-Actors have opportunities to teach undergraduate beginning acting classes, and/or to assist senior faculty with Directing, Play Analysis, Introduction to Theatre, Shakespearean Text, or other classes.
+Production work becomes more prominent, and faculty begin to work in more of a coaching capacity.
+Actors have opportunities to teach undergraduate beginning acting classes, and/or to assist senior faculty with Directing, Play Analysis, Introduction to Theatre, Shakespearean Text, Movement, or other classes.
 The Clarence Brown Theatre season is selected with a greater eye to finding featured roles for third year actors.